Judith Green BSc MSc PhD

 Judith Green's Teaching

-My main responsibility is to develop capacity in qualitative approaches to health research for students at LSHTM, research colleagues and collaborators.
+My main teaching responsibility is to develop capacity in qualitative approaches to health research for students at LSHTM, research colleagues and collaborators.
 I contribute to several in-house modules (inlcuding Principles of Social Research, Qualitative Methodologies and Sociology of Health), co-edited (with John Browne) the DBL text-book Principles of Social Research and run training workshops in qualitative methodologies.
-I co-author, with Nicki Thorogood, Qualitative Methods for Health Research (Sage, 2009), a textbook aimed at health professionals using qualitative methods.
+I co-author, with Nicki Thorogood, Qualitative Methods for Health Research (Sage, 2014), a textbook primarily for health professionals using qualitative methods.